Codeception/codeception.github.com/_posts/2013-05-24-jenkins-ci-practice.markdown

 date: 2013-05-24 22:03:50
 ---

-*Another blogpost from Ragazzo containing some practical information.
-If you ever wanted to ask how to set up a Continuous Integration with Codeception, you can read it here.
-He shares some useful tips you should be aware of.*

 <img src="http://jenkins-ci.org/sites/default/files/images/headshot.png" style="float: left;" />
+*Another guest post from **Ragazzo** containing some practical tips on configuring CI server.
+If you ever wanted to ask how you could use Codeception with Jenkins, you are in a right place.*

 It is very good to automate maximum of the things you can.
 Once we automated testing process, build should be automated too.
 I use [Jenkins](http://jenkins-ci.org/) as my primary continuous integration server.
 It can be installed and executed on all popular operating systems with Java enabled.